 Previously, Liz served as Executive Director of Sir John Soane’s Museum Foundation, raising funds and organizing lectures to support Sir John Soane’s Museum in London.
 Prior to this, she was Executive Director and Board Member of the SS Columbia Project, restoring a National Historic Landmark steamboat.

 Liz is a founding Trustee of Awesome Newburgh and is on the board of Newburgh’s Fullerton Center, Historic Districts Council and the New York Preservation Archive Project.
 She is also on the board of Project Hello World.
 She was a recipient of a Graham Foundation for Advanced Studies in the Fine Arts grant for her ongoing project Maputo Modern.

-Liz McEnaney earned a Masters in Historic Preservation from Columbia GSAPP and graduated from Wellesley College.
+Liz earned a Master of Science in Historic Preservation from Columbia GSAPP and graduated from Wellesley College.